unChaz/sci-fi-5e/srd/classes/warlock.md

 *Prerequisite: 7th level*

-You can cast *polymorph* once using a warlock spell slot.
+You can cast *polymorph* once using a warlock tek skill slot.
 You can’t do so again until you finish a long rest.

 ##### Sign of Ill Omen

 *Prerequisite: 5th level*

-You can cast *bestow hack* once using a warlock spell slot.
+You can cast *bestow hack* once using a warlock tek skill slot.
 You can’t do so again until you finish a long rest.

 ##### Thief of Five Fates

-You can cast *bane* once using a warlock spell slot.
+You can cast *bane* once using a warlock tek skill slot.
 You can’t do so again until you finish a long rest.

 ##### Thirsting Blade